LautenbachMJ/project_template/README.md

 ```

 ## :thought_balloon: Thoughts and Comments
-Please create an Issue or write Julius an email or @LautenbachMJ.
+Please create an Issue or write Julius an email or a message to @LautenbachMJ.